 Hala Abusin

-Hala Abusin was born in Sudan and came to the UK in 1980, aged 16.
-She works as a pharmacist and discusses her education at school and university in England and her experiences at work.
-Hala talks about the cultural differences she encountered, how the pharmacy profession has changed over the years, and her Sudanese identity.
+Hala Abusin was born in Sudan in 1964.
+She came to the UK aged 16 and became a pharmacist.
+In her interview, she discusses her education, cultural differences she has encountered, how the pharmacy profession has changed, and the development of her sense of identity.

 IDENTITY